spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/2-connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker.md

 ## Prerequisite

-Before you can connect the Spryker Middleware powered by Alumio with Akeneo, you need to establish a connection to Spryker in Akeneo.
+Before you can connect the Spryker Middleware powered by Alumio with the Akeneo PIM, you need to establish a connection to Spryker in Akeneo.
 The connection to Spryker should use the *Data destination* flow type.
 For step-by-step instructions on how to set up this connection in Akeneo, refer to the [Akeneo documentation](https://help.akeneo.com/serenity-connect-your-pim/serenity-manage-your-connections).

 ## Connect Akeneo with Spryker Middleware Powered by Alumio

 To connect Akeneo with Spryker Middleware powered by Alumio, you need to create an HTTP client.
-To create the client, do the following.
+To create the client, do the following:

 1. In the Spryker Middleware powered by Alumio platform, go to **Clients -> HTTP client** and click the + sign.
 ![create-http-client](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/2-connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker/create-http-client.png)